List of past Lucchese crime family mobsters: Abraham Telvi

 Abraham "Abe" Telvi (September 12, 1934 – July 28, 1956) was an associate of Johnny Dio.
 In 1956, Telvi was ordered by Dio to throw acid on New York journalist Victor Riesel for making radio and television broadcasts about labor union corruption.
 In the morning of April 5, 1956, Telvi attacked Victor Riesel as he was leaving Lindy's, a Broadway restaurant, throwing sulfuric acid onto his face, leaving him permanently blind.
 In the attack, Telvi had burned himself badly on the right side of his face and neck with some of the acid that splashed on him.
 He was paid $1,175 in cash and began demanding more money from Dio.
 On July 28, 1956, Telvi was found dead on Mulberry Street with a bullet in his head.

 Vincent Zito

-Vincent Zito (December 18, 1940 – October 26, 2018) was a former associate to the Lucchese family.
+Vincent Zito (December 18, 1940 – October 26, 2018) was a former associate of the Lucchese family.
 Zito had a criminal record and had been arrested in the past for loan sharking.
 His elder brother Anthony Zito, who had been arrested in 1971 for extortion, was also linked to the Lucchese family.
 On October 26, 2018, Zito was found murdered in his Sheepshead Bay, Brooklyn home, after being shot twice in the head.
-On March 7, 2019, Anthony Pandrella a Gambino family associate was indicted for murdering Zito.
+On March 7, 2019, Anthony Pandrella, a Gambino family associate, was indicted for murdering Zito.
 The indictment claimed Anthony Pandrella a longtime friend of Zito murdered him and stole his loan sharking business.